-This document is provided to the Member States as guidance for fulfilling their reporting obligations resulting from Council Directive 94/62/EC following the reporting requirements in Commission Decision 2005/270/EC.
+This document is provided to the Member States1 as guidance for fulfilling their reporting obligations resulting from Council Directive 94/62/EC following the reporting requirements in Commission Decision 2005/270/EC.
 Please note that specific reporting is also required for the plastic based own resource in accordance to Council Decision 2020/2053 on the system of own resources, Council Regulation 2021/768 laying down implementing measures for the system of own resources of the European Union and other derived legislation and Council Regulation 2021/770 on the calculation of the own resource based on plastic packaging waste that is not recycled.
-Eurostat may issue specific guidance for that purpose in a separate document.